revillo/vulcro/Samples/Grass/README.md

+# Grass

 ![alt text](grass.png "Grass")

-#Grass

-This demo renders 160k blades of grass.
+This demo renders 160k individually animated blades of grass, and runs at a cool 200fps on a GTX 970 with essentially zero cpu utilization.

-The goal is to show off some more advanced capabilities with vulkan.
+The goal is to show off some more advanced capabilities with Vulkan.

-There is still some bloat left to cut down on, so check back soon.
+There is still some bloat left to cut down on, so check back soon!

 ### Deferred Rendering